pytest-dev/pytest/doc/en/writing_plugins.rst

 .. autofunction:: pytest_itemcollected
 .. autofunction:: pytest_collectreport
 .. autofunction:: pytest_deselected
+.. autofunction:: pytest_report_header
+.. autofunction:: pytest_report_teststatus
+.. autofunction:: pytest_terminal_summary

 And here is the central hook for reporting about test execution:

 .. autofunction:: pytest_runtest_logreport

+You can also use this hook to customize assertion representation for some
+types:

+.. autofunction:: pytest_assertrepr_compare

 Debugging/Interaction hooks